-The Argentina Open (or ATP Buenos Aires) is an annual clay court tennis tournament that takes place in Buenos Aires, Argentina.
+The Argentina Open is an annual clay court tennis tournament on the ATP Tour that takes place in Buenos Aires, Argentina.

-Past Champions of the tournament include Rafael Nadal, Dominic Thiem, and Carlos Moya.
+Past Champions of the tournament include Rafael Nadal, Dominic Thiem, and Carlos Alcaraz.

 The tournament is played at the Buenos Aires Lawn Tennis Club and forms part of a series of tennis tournaments held in South America in February each year along with the Cordoba Open, the Rio Open, the Mexico Open, and the Chile Open.